theonewhoPrints/E-Data-Website/docs/DesignDoc.md

 >_**[Sprint 2 & 4]** **Include images of your code coverage report.** If there are any anomalies, discuss
 > those._
 * ![Code Coverage report](image.png)
-* The only thing we have are some methods that are missing test case to cover a single branch, however we have a 99 percent complete coverage on missed intrusctions.
+* The only thing we have are some methods that are missing test cases to cover a single branch, however we have a 99 percent complete coverage on missed instructions.

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._